 David has many enemies and there are a lot of times when his life was in danger.
 However, in spite of all of these, he has the wisdom to ask God’s help to put a watch and guard to his lips.

 Why?
 Because good men know how powerful the tongue is.
-We might shut our mouth as long as we want, but there will still be a time when we need to speak.
+We might shut our mouths as long as we want, but there will still be a time when we need to speak.

-We might have the best intentions to say the right words, but still, there will be a time when the wrong words will just fly out of our mouth.
+We might have the best intentions to say the right words, but still, there will be a time when the wrong words will just fly out of our mouths.

 Therefore, we need God’s help.